leivadev/Hill-Cipher-2x2-Matrix/README.md

 ## Usage

-To use the code, you can follow these steps:
+To use the program, you can follow these steps:

 1. Clone the repository: